chipsalliance/firrtl-spec/spec.md

 const UInt<3>
 const SInt
 const {real: UInt<32>, imag : UInt<32>, other : const SInt}
-const
 ```

-Last-connect semantics of constant typed values is well defined, so long as any
+Last-connect semantics of constant typed values are well defined, so long as any
 control flow is conditioned on an expression which has a constant type.
 This
 means if a constant is being assigned to in a `when` block, the `when`'s
 condition must be a constant.